Description

 You can copy this template into the root directory of your website or every website you want to deploy.

-The only thing you need to change is the Dockerfile.your-website-name
+The only thing you need to change is the Dockerfile.your-website-name to match your website name.

 # Your website-base image you created earlier